You are here

 Common friendship problems

 All children are going to find friendships challenging at some point in their lives.
 Children will have conflicts with their friends and change some of their friends as they grow older.
 While these experiences are normal and are usually short-lived, they can be difficult and upsetting for children.
-You should be concerned when these experiences occur regularly, are long lasting or distress your children.
-Some common friendship concerns that will require your assistance are:
+You should be concerned when these experiences occur regularly, are long-lasting or distress your children.
+Some common friendship concerns that will require your assistance are when your child:

 - Has been bullied or has bullied others